MrExhilarator/reactComponentLC/README.md

 all the methods are called in order

-* In Updating phase:
-when there is any change in the state object the render() method will be called
+* In Updating phase, when there is any change in the state object the render() method will be called

 * In Unmounting phase, cleanup activities are performed like clearing timers and cancelling API calls etc, it has 1 method mainly:
   - componentWillUnmount()